 - November 2010: Spaceopal became the Prime Contractor responsible for Galileo operations under the Galileo Full Operational Capability (FOC) Operations Framework contract.

-- July 1, 2017: after a 2-year long international competitive tender, ran by the European GNSS Agency (GSA), Spaceopal continues to operate the Galileo constellation, but with significantly enlarged scope and responsibilities under the Galileo Service Operator (GSOp) contract.
+- July 1, 2017: after a 2-year long international competitive tender, ran by the European GNSS Agency (EUSPA), Spaceopal continues to operate the Galileo constellation, but with significantly enlarged scope and responsibilities under the Galileo Service Operator (GSOp) contract.